 Métis National Council

-For generations, the Métis Nation has struggled for recognition and justice in the Canadian federation.
-In 1982, the existing Aboriginal and Treaty rights of the Aboriginal peoples in Canada were recognized and affirmed in s.
-35 of the Constitution Act, 1982.
-This was a watershed for the Métis Nation, with the explicit recognition of the Métis as one of the three distinct Indigenous peoples.
+Since the time of Louis Riel, the Métis Nation has acted collectively to protect our rights and ongoing existence as a distinct Indigenous People within the Canadian federation.
+A major milestone came in 1982, when the rights of Métis, First Nations, and Inuit were formally recognized and affirmed in section 35 of the Constitution Act, 1982.
+This was a watershed moment for the Métis Nation—the culmination of generations of advocacy—as it affirmed the inherent rights of Métis as one of the three Indigenous Peoples in Canada.

 Métis Governments